sarveshmehra/Brite/README.md

-# API and GUI test using Cypress
+# API and Web automated tests using Cypress

 ## Automated Tests